samridh10exe/Music-Discord-Bot/README.md

 ## Description

-Your Music Discord Bot is a simple and customizable music bot for Discord, allowing users to stream music from both YouTube and Spotify in voice channels.
+This Music Discord Bot is a simple and customizable music bot for Discord, allowing users to stream music from both YouTube and Spotify in voice channels.

 ## Features